jaredwray/writr/README.md

 ### Get and Set the Front Matter of a Markdown File

-You can use the `writr.helpers.getFrontMatter()` and `writr.helpers.setFrontMatter()` helper functions to get and set the front matter of a markdown file.
+You can use the `writrHelpers.getFrontMatter()` and `writrHelpers.setFrontMatter()` helper functions to get and set the front matter of a markdown file.
 Here is an example:

 ```js
 const frontMatter = writr.helpers.getFrontMatter('../readme.md');